-Limitation of the right to transfer or to register shares and of the right to vote participation of shareholders at general meetings, it is often sufficient for a shareholder (or a group of shareholders) to acquire around 20% of the share capital to take control of the vote and impose his (their) decisions.
-In such cases, voting rights restrictions can protect companies from attacks by opportunistic shareholders who want to outsource production, eliminate a competitor or dismantle the company.
+Limitation of the right to transfer or to register shares and of the right to vote

+The "one share = one vote" principle may sometimes run counter to the long-term interests of the company and its stakeholders.
+In fact, given the low participation of shareholders at general meetings, it is often sufficient for a shareholder (or a group of shareholders) to acquire around 20% of the share capital to take control of the vote and impose his (their) decisions.
+In such cases, voting rights restrictions can protect companies from attacks by opportunistic shareholders who want to outsource production, eliminate a competitor, or dismantle the company.